sublimetext-io/docs.sublimetext.io/docs/reference/settings.md

   `system` (OS-dependant), `windows` (`CRLF`) and `unix` (`LF`).

 `tab_completion`
-: Determines whether pressing <Key key="Tab" /> will insert completions.
+: Determines whether pressing <Key k="Tab" /> will insert completions.

   <!-- Cause upper text to become a paragraph and fix a spacing bug. -->